seedstack/seedstack/README.md

 This meta-repository contains the full stack as Git submodules.

+# Usage

-You can update them to the latest commit on their master branch with the following command:
+You can initialize all submodules to the tip of their master branch and checkout it with the following commands:

+    git submodule update --remote --recursive --init
+    git submodule foreach --recursive git checkout master

+Later, you may need to update all submodules to the tip of their master branch again:

     git submodule update --remote --recursive

-Add the `--init` option to initialize submodules (the first time, just after cloning).

 # Meta